kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 A new field `fallbackCriteria` is introduced to `PodSpec.TopologySpreadConstraint[*]` to represent when to fallback from DoNotSchedule to ScheduleAnyway.
-It can contain two values: `ScaleUpFailed` to fall back when the cluster autoscaler fails to create new Node for Pods, and `PreemptionFailed` to fall back when the preemption doesn't help to make Pods schedulable.
+It can contain two values: `NodeProvisioningFailed` to fall back when the cluster autoscaler fails to create new Node for Pods, and `PreemptionFailed` to fall back when the preemption doesn't help to make Pods schedulable.

 ## Motivation